This blog post was updated on August 27, 2019.

-While Beijing is a fascinating place to visit any time of year, there are advantages to taking a trip to China’s second largest city and cultural treasure trove in January or February.
+While Beijing is a fascinating place to visit any time of year, there are advantages to taking a trip to China’s second largest city and cultural treasure trove.
 For starters, you’ll encounter fewer people when visiting key sites like the Summer Palace, the Temple of Heaven, and the Great Wall of China.
-Moreover, if you visit in February you’ll also be able to take full advantage of Chinese New Year festivities!
+Moreover, if you visit at the right time you’ll also be able to take full advantage of Chinese New Year festivities!
 What are you waiting for?
 Grab a coat and head to Beijing!

 Located just northwest of Beijing in the Haidian District, Summer Palace is the largest and one of the most famous royal parks in China.
 An UNESCO World Heritage site respectfully referred to as the Museum of Royal Gardens, Summer Palace boasts impressive landscaping and horticultural projects that influence landscape architects all over the world.
 In addition to its stunning gardens, Summer Palace is home to a variety of architectural points of interest (pavilions, halls, palaces and temples).
 Touring Summer Palace in the winter means fewer visitors and a unique experience: the frozen lake (if its cold enough you can walk out on it), and snow-covered surroundings reveal the beauty of the colorfully painted buildings and natural surroundings.